From the Cook

 Tips & Tricks (5)

-- Make a Perfect Roux Base 🥄Cook equal parts butter and flour over medium heat for 2-3 minutes, stirring constantly, before adding liquids to create a silky, lump-free gravy without cornstarch.
+- Make a Perfect Roux Base 🥄Cook butter and flour together for 2-3 minutes over medium heat before adding liquids to eliminate raw flour taste and create a silky, lump-free gravy that coats the filling beautifully.

-- Egg Wash for Golden Pastry ✨Brush the puff pastry with an egg wash (beaten egg plus 1 tablespoon water) 10 minutes before baking for a gorgeous, restaurant-quality golden-brown top.
+- Egg Wash for Golden Perfection ✨Brush the puff pastry with beaten egg mixed with a pinch of salt before baking to achieve a restaurant-quality deep golden-brown crust that's visually stunning and crispy.

 Recipe Facts